 Given the history of state governments and their stewardship (or lack thereof) of state lotteries, is there any reason to doubt that the move to expand gambling is simply a way to find new foraging ground for bloated, but ever-voracious, bureaucracies?
-Michigan State Senator Michael Switalski (D-10 th District) detailed in his publication, The Insider , an example of the “bait-and-switch” technique used by the State of Michigan in advertising lotteries as a way to increase funding for public schools.
-(The amount of money spent on public schools was never increased; the lottery revenues simply allowed money to be reallocated elsewhere).
+Michigan State Senator Michael Switalski (D-District 10) detailed in his publication, The Insider, an example of the “bait-and-switch” technique used by the state of Michigan in advertising lotteries as a way to increase funding for public schools.
+(The amount of money spent on public schools was never increased; the lottery revenues simply allowed money to be reallocated elsewhere.)
 This inconsistency is readily apparent when in successive advertisements on the radio, the Michigan Department of Health airs an ad about the dangers of gambling, and the State Lottery follows right afterwards with an ad touting a new and exciting game.

 The Salvation Army in the past has rejected contributions gained from lotteries out of concern for the organization's moral integrity.
 State legislators should take a cue from the Salvation Army and shape legalized-gambling policy based on the recognition of the rights, duties, and best interest of their constituents rather than economic and political expediency.
 Elected officials often argue that what's best for the government is best for the people, a variation on the “what's good for the goose is good for the gander” appeal.
 This is not always true.

-On Nov.
-4, voters in many states drew the line.
-Measures intended to expand casino gambling were voted down in Maine, Iowa, Colorado and Michigan.
+On November 4, voters in many states drew the line.
+Measures intended to expand casino gambling were voted down in Maine, Iowa, Colorado, and Michigan.

 There needs to be a sense of moral discernment and concern in these discussions that is often sorely lacking in the modern political arena.
 This decision cannot be made purely on economically pragmatic grounds.
 As Lord Acton said: “Political economy cannot be [the] supreme arbiter in politics.
 Else you might defend slavery where it is economically sound and reject it where the economic argument applies against it.”